SalarAbb/nice-reads/README.md

 After reading this papers you should know:

-* How paper 2 were modified in building structure of the model algorithm?
+* How paper 2 were modified in building the model structure and algorithm?
 Where do we inject our knowledge to make the network learn better (or of interest) representations?
 * What are the ways to improve on these papers and many other similar papers?